manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

-# Cline Rules Package Implementation Summary
+# Roo Code Memory Bank Package Implementation Summary

-This document provides an overview of the implementation of the Cline Rules packages for both NPM and NuGet ecosystems.
+This document provides an overview of the implementation of the Roo Code Memory Bank packages for both NPM and NuGet ecosystems.

 ## Overview